internet-identity-labs/NFID-SDK/README.md

 ### run Internet Identity locally to use authenticated calls

-in order to do authenticated calls to your local replica you need to run II locally.
+In order to do authenticated calls against your local IC replica you need to run II locally.

 [Read more how to setup II locally](./docs/setup-internet-identity.md)